syncfusion-content/winui-docs/winui/ComboBox/Styling.md

 ![WinUI ComboBox Watermark Text](Styling_images/winui-combobox-watermark_text.png)

-### Change foreground of Placeholder Text
+### Change foreground of placeholder text

-The placeholder text's foreground can be changed by using the `PlaceholderForeground` property.
+The placeholder texts’ foreground can be changed by using the `PlaceholderForeground` property.
 The default value of `PlaceholderForeground` property is **null**.

 {% tabs %}
 {% highlight xaml %}